 No effort was made to give the bodies a decent burial, and over the next two years, foraging animals scattered the bones over a great distance.

 Two days after the massacre, a messenger from Salt Lake City arrived with Brigham Young’s advice to let the wagon train pass without molestation.

-Appalled by what had been done, and in fear of possible repercussions, Brigham Young led a church cover-up, saying that the Paiute were responsible for the massacre.
-He wrote that the pioneers had caused the death of a number of Indians by giving them poisoned meat, and by poisoning some of their wells.
+Appalled by what had been done and fearing possible repercussions, Brigham Young led a church cover-up, saying that the Paiute were responsible for the massacre.
+He wrote that the pioneers had caused the death of several Indians by giving them poisoned meat and by poisoning some of their wells.
 The cover-up continued to be maintained for the next few years in the face of outside outrage and investigation.